charleseagle/SQL-Server-SSIS/README.md

 # SQL-Server-SSIS
 I have practiced SSIS using Miscrosoft Visual Studio.
-I followed WiseOwl's lectures on Youtube.
-It is fun and powerful.
+It is fun.